parhammhd/my-website/README.md

 # My Personal Website

 Welcome to the repository for my personal website!
-This site is a showcase of my projects, blog posts, and interests, built using Eleventy (11ty) and deployed on my VPS.
+This site is a showcase of my projects, blog posts, and interests, built using Eleventy (11ty) and deployed on Github Pages.

 ## Features